DXHeroes/knowledge-base-content/practices/product_backlog_refinement.md

 ## Common Pitfalls of the Product Backlog Refinement

 - The PO makes the refinement just by themselves
-- Endless discussions destroy the meeting and bring no benefits
+- Endless discussions derail the meeting and bring no benefits
 - The PO collects feedback only from a few (senior) team members

 ## Resources for the Product Backlog Refinement